Contrasting of Oasis Midstream Partners LP (OMP) and Rosehill Resources Inc. (NASDAQ:ROSEU) | New Business Observer

-As Independent Oil & Gas companies, Oasis Midstream Partners LP (NYSE:OMP) and Rosehill Resources Inc. (NASDAQ:ROSEU) are our subject to contrast.
-And more specifically their analyst recommendations, institutional ownership, profitability, risk, dividends, earnings and valuation.
+We will be comparing the differences between Oasis Midstream Partners LP (NYSE:OMP) and Rosehill Resources Inc. (NASDAQ:ROSEU) as far as dividends, analyst recommendations, profitability, risk, institutional ownership, earnings and valuation are concerned.
+The two businesses are rivals in the Independent Oil & Gas industry.

 |Gross Revenue